rust-lang/crates.io/README.md

 After cloning the repo, steps for setting up the backend API server are as
 follows:

+1. Install [Postgres](https://www.postgresql.org/) >= 9.5 and create a
+    database.
+For example, if you wanted your database to be named `cargo_registry`, you can run `psql` to connect to postgres, then run `CREATE DATABASE cargo_registry;`.

-1. Copy the `.env.sample` file to `.env` and change any applicable values as directed by the comments in the file.
+2. Copy the `.env.sample` file to `.env` and change any applicable values as directed by the comments in the file.
 Make sure the values in your new `.env` are exported in the shell you use for the following commands.

-2. Set up the git index:
+3. Set up the git index:

     ```
     ./script/init-local-index.sh